“Platform” has a been a complex word for a long time. Today, we’re misusing it more than ever. So, what is a Platform?

 If you’re serving multiple different types of consumers like developers and platform partners, through building partnership teams, hiring developer advocates, and connecting platform participants at events and summits, you’re probably building a platform.

-If you’re facilitating efficient value exchange through building and operating a marketplace like Shopify’s app store or providing contextual discovery tools, connecting 3rd party integrations and tools to the customers who need them most, you’re probably building a platform.
+If you’re facilitating efficient value exchange through building and operating an app marketplace like Shopify’s app store or providing contextual discovery tools, connecting 3rd party integrations and tools to the customers who need them most, you’re probably building a platform.

 If you’re invested in building a shared set of common standards through standardised internal and external facing APIs, documentation, terminology, and “dogfooding” the programmatic surfaces that developers and partners interact with, you’re probably building a platform.